Mexico Field Trips, February and March 1980

 the time we got back to Chefa’s, the word had spread!
 There was an

-able to buy everything.
+endless procession and it was embarrassing not to be filthy rich and able to buy everything.
 Somehow, too, a description of me must

 With